- Home

 Commission on Accreditation for Law Enforcement Agencies (CALEA)

-The CALEA accreditation programs provide public safety agencies with an opportunity to voluntarily meet an established set of professional standards, which require:
+The Beavercreek Police Department is accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+Law enforcement accreditation is a proven management model that guides public safety agencies through organizational growth, challenges and change.
+It provides agencies with an opportunity to voluntarily meet an established set of professional standards, which require:

-• Comprehensive and uniform written directives that clearly define authority, performance and responsibilities;
+- Comprehensive and uniform written directives that clearly define authority, performance and responsibilities;

-• Preparedness to address natural or man-made critical incidents;
+- Preparedness to address natural or man-made critical incidents;

-• Community relationship-building and maintenance;
+- Community relationship-building and maintenance;

-• Independent review by subject matter experts; and
+- Independent review by subject matter experts; and

-• Continuous pursuit of excellence through annual reviews and other assessment measures.
+- Continuous pursuit of excellence through annual reviews and other assessment measures.

 Ohio Collaborative Community-Police Advisory Board